Python-PyQt/PyQt6-Docs/descriptions/QtQml/QJSEngine-c.rst

 Script Exceptions
 -----------------

 :sip:ref:`~PyQt6.QtQml.QJSEngine.evaluate` can throw a script exception (e.g. due to a syntax error).
 If it does, then :sip:ref:`~PyQt6.QtQml.QJSEngine.evaluate` returns the value that was thrown (typically an ``Error`` object).
-Use QJSValue::isError() to check for exceptions.
+Use :sip:ref:`~PyQt6.QtQml.QJSValue.isError` to check for exceptions.

-For detailed information about the error, use QJSValue::toString() to obtain an error message, and use QJSValue::property() to query the properties of the ``Error`` object.
+For detailed information about the error, use :sip:ref:`~PyQt6.QtQml.QJSValue.toString` to obtain an error message, and use :sip:ref:`~PyQt6.QtQml.QJSValue.property` to query the properties of the ``Error`` object.
 The following properties are available:

 * ``name``